Screening Colonoscopies

 - Screening saves lives by helping to find precancerous polyps before they turn cancerous, and by helping to find colorectal cancer at an early stage.

 - During the COVID-19 pandemic, however, the decline in cancer screenings has raised concerns of delayed diagnoses.
-Cancers missed now could lead to their being discovered later on with worse prognoses.
+Cancers missed during the pandemic could lead to their being discovered later on with worse prognoses.

 - Our data is showing that among Medicare Fee-for-Service beneficiaries, screening colonoscopies in our national footprint declined 97% from January to April 2020.
-Thereafter, procedure volumes did increase but then exhibited some wide fluctuations as the COVID-19 period continued.
-As of October 2022, there were a total of 68,272 procedures performed that month.
+Thereafter, procedure volumes did increase, and after exhibiting some wide fluctuations, have stabilized in more recent months.
+As of November 2024, there were a total of 64,270 procedures performed that month.

 What should I do?